wearefrank/zaakbrug/CONTRIBUTING.md

 password: `admin`

 For example: `docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.zaakbrug.postgres.yml --profile pgadmin up --build`

+### SoapUI
+As mentioned under *'Running test cases automatically in Docker container on your local'* under *'Testing with SoapUI'* section we could run SoapUI application in a Docker container.
+Afterwards, we could run our test cases in this SoapUI application automatically in this container.
+This is why we created **soapui-testrunner** service in docker-compose.zaakbrug.dev.yml file.
+#### soapui-testrunner
+To be able to use this service and to run the test cases automatically use the following command which is also mentioned under *'Running test cases automatically in Docker container on your local'* section:
+`docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.openzaak.dev.yml --profile soapui up --build`

 ## docker-compose.zaakbrug.staging.dev
 Contains an instance of OpenZaak specifically configured to act as cache or staging for ZGW to ZDS translations.
 It shares a network with ZaakBrug, and should be considered a component of the ZaakBrug deployment for when ZGW to ZDS translations are required.